 Some consider this species to be a subspecies of the North American river otter.
 However, they have their own tendencies and characteristics.
 Mainly considered a freshwater otter, they will also live in marine environments from time to time.
 Although mothers will spend time in a family group when they have young, they are largely solitary animals.

 The southern river otter is medium in size and measures around one meter in length.
 The fur is velvety in texture and brown in color, except for the ventral region which is lighter.
 It is an aquatic forager, feeding on fish and crustaceans that it captures towards the bottom of the water.
+Conservation programs are actively working to restore their habitats and prevent further decline in their population.

 7. Marine otter (Lontra felina)

 Although they have a similar name, the marine otter is a different type of otter from the sea otter.
-It is native to Argentina, Chile and Peru.
+It is native to Argentina, Chile, and Peru.
 Within the subfamily Lutrinae, it is the only species that exclusively inhabits marine ecosystems, in which it is quite agile.
-Its scientific name means ‘cat otter’ and is often known as the ‘sea cat’ in the Spanish countries it calls home.
+Its scientific name means ‘cat otter’ and it is often known as the ‘sea cat’ in the Spanish countries it calls home.

 The marine otter is not the only animal of its region with threatened populations.
 Find out more with our article on animals in danger of extinction in Peru.